 During Cloud Router maintenance events, the dashboard is not expected to show any gap of connectivity aligned with the events.
 If there is a correlation between the maintenance events and packet loss, file a ticket with Google Cloud support for further investigation.

-To update the base advertised route priority to change route metrics, see Updating the base advertised route priority.
+To update the base advertised route priority to change route metrics, see Update the base advertised route priority.

-To disable or end a BGP session, see Disabling or removing BGP sessions.
+To disable or end a BGP session, see Disable or remove BGP sessions.